How to destroy your EMS equipment.

 Surface disinfection is the “inactivation” or killing of microorganisms on previously cleaned (potentially) contaminated ones Contact surfaces .
 The aim here is to ensure that, after the disinfection process, the surface to be disinfected no harm to health or product can occur more .

-In order to achieve an optimal disinfection effect, the surface to be disinfected – in our case EMS textiles – must have an intact surface in addition to a suitable material.
+In order to achieve an optimal disinfection effect, the surface to be disinfected – in our case EMS suits & vests – must have a suitable material and, above all, an intact surface.
 Intact means in terms of the surface quality that so-called Roughness peaks of 10 μm – i.e. 0.001 mm (not visible to the naked eye) – already provide enough space for pathogens to not be detected during a surface disinfection .
 Consequently it can affect damaged and roughened materials more bacteria settle than on undamaged.

 The problem with the alcohol and residues